* Isaac forecast to become hurricane on Thursday

 "I put the odds of an evacuation occurring during the convention in the current situation at 3 percent," Masters said in his blog on the weatherunderground.com website.

 OJ PRICE JUMP

-Florida has not been hit by a major hurricane since 2005 and forecasts showed Isaac was not expected to strengthen beyond a weak Category 1, with top sustained wind speeds of about 80 mph (129 kph).
+Florida has not been hit by a major hurricane since 2005 and no one is forecasting that Isaac will strengthen into anything more than a weak Category 1, with top sustained wind speeds of about 80 mph (129 kph).

-The threat to Florida triggered a nearly 6 percent jump in orange juice prices on Wednesday, as they surged to a six-week high in trading in New York.
+Still, the threat to Florida triggered a jump in orange juice prices on Wednesday, as they surged to a six-week high in early trading in New York.

 Florida produces more than 75 percent of the U.S. orange crop and accounts for about 40 percent of the world's orange juice supply, making it key to volatility in orange juice futures trading.

 The Atlantic hurricane season runs from June 1 through Nov.
 30, and August has traditionally been an active month in the six-month period.
 Friday is the 20th anniversary of Hurricane Andrew, which caused widespread damage when it came barreling ashore south of Miami on Aug.
 24, 1992.